Charles Couchman, Ph.D.

 Background:

 I obtained my Ph.D. in Clinical Psychology from the University of Rochester in New York.
 I have worked at the University of Southern California and at the St. Edward’s University Health & Counseling Center in Austin, Texas.
 I have been heavily involved in training, supervision, and mentorship of therapists-in-training, serving as the Director of Training while at St. Edward’s.
 I have a passion for group therapy, as well.
-I served as Group Therapy Coordinator at St. Edward’s and have led multiple all-gender process groups, men’s groups, and groups specifically for therapists.
+I served as Group Therapy Coordinator at St. Edward’s and have led numerous all-gender process groups, men’s groups, and groups specifically for therapists.